openethereum/openethereum.github.io/Accounts,-Wallets,-Vaults.md

+---
-# Accounts, Wallets, and Vaults
+title: Accounts, Wallets, and Vaults
+---

 The parity wallet offers multiple options to store tokens and Ether.